NotTacoz/jacaranda/content/notes/CAP5.md

 		- CH3COOH
 		- H3PO4
 		- Other organic acids
-- 117. Identify some common strong bases, including group 1 and 2 oxides and hydroxides, and some common weak bases, including NH3 and Na2CO3.
+- ✅ 117.
+Identify some common strong bases, including group 1 and 2 oxides and hydroxides, and some common weak bases, including NH3 and Na2CO3.
 - 118. Differentiate between the terms strong and concentrated when used in reference to acids and bases.
 - 119. Describe and give observations for the reactions of acids and bases, including the reactions between:
 	- a.     acids and metals
 	- b.     acids and metal oxides
 	- c.     acids and metal hydroxides
-	- d.     acids and metal carbonates and metal hydrogencarbonates
+	- d.     acids and metal carbonates and metal hydrogen carbonates
 	- e.     bases and ammonium salts
 	- f.      bases and non-metal oxides
 - 120. Write word equations, molecular equations and ionic equations for the reactions listed above.